Elaborate on COLLABORATE

 COLLABORATE is all about quality and content, presenters elaborating based on their specific areas(s) or expertise.
 The show may be elaborate, but “show” is secondary to education.
 A handful of tier 1 shows throughout the calendar year do just that.
 The primary focus is on the user community, the people who live the software from day-to-day.
 A few facets of technical presentations that have always fascinated me are walking away from a session:

 - with an “I did not know you could do that!” feeling

 - with a solution to a technical issue that has been plaguing me for some time

 - with my understanding of a piece of technology ramped up one or more links in the chain of knowledge acquisition

 Second to none?
 Learning from your peers.
 Peer knowledge transfer seeds the recipient with a suite of new ideas, often catapulting today’s audience into tomorrow’s presenters.
 The process is fascinating to watch.
 I am the new speaker mentor at COLLABORATE this year and have tried to go out of my way to make these first-time presenters feel like veterans.
-Communication, a key to acceptance into a new elite community … letting this exciting group know we have them on our radar instills a sense of belonging.
+Communication is the key to acceptance into a new elite community.
+Letting this exciting group know we have them on our radar instills a sense of belonging.

 - Ralentissez (French for slow down :))-careful attention to what you say and the speed with which you deliver it

 - Resist the temptation to introduce local idioms and colloquialisms into your live presentation

 - Remember the scope of people attending your presentation-the level of expertise of the people in the room varies, so carefully choose what you are going to say to not alienate your audience